chinamike65/hugo-tuolesi/content/book3/book3en.md

 Some people take refuge in the Three Jewels because of illness, while others take refuge because they are broke, and others take refuge in order to live a long life.

-Being able to take refuge in the Three Jewels is a good thing, and you can get the blessings of Buddhas and Bodhisattvas, but these are not the real motivation for taking refuge.
+Being able to take refuge in the Three Jewels is a good thing, and you can accumulate the merit of Buddhas and Bodhisattvas, but these are not the real motivation for taking refuge.

 Many people who study Buddhism, after studying Buddhism for a long time, feel that they still have many obstacles and problems.
+Why is this?

-Why?
-It is because the mind has not yet truly taken refuge, only verbally taking refuge, that is, following the guru to recite the Four Refuge texts, thinking that this is the way to take refuge, but there is no real fear of the evil realms or confidence in the Three Jewels.
+It is because the mind has not yet truly taken refuge, only verbally taking refuge, that is, following the guru to recite the Four Refuge texts, thinking that this is the way to take refuge, but there is no real dread of the evil realms or confidence in the Three Jewels.

-If you have the intention of taking refuge in the mortal way, and truly take refuge in the Three Jewels of the Guru, you will definitely receive more powerful and fast blessings from the Three Jewels!
+If you have the intention of taking refuge in the way of the lower aspect, and truly take refuge in the Three Jewels of the Guru, you will definitely receive more powerful and quicker merit from the Three Jewels!
 Negative karma and troubles will also decrease rapidly.

 The reason for the conversion of the people of middle scope is the fear of the six realms of rebirth.

-Not only is there a fear of falling into the evil realm, but there is also a fear of the suffering of the human realm and the realm of gods.
+Not only is there a dread of falling into the evil realms, but there is also a fear of the suffering of the human realm and the realm of gods.

 Then think about it again: in the suffering of the six realms of rebirth, only the guru, the Three Jewels, can save us.

 Believing in the Three Jewels of the Guru is the second reason for the people of middle scope to take refuge.

-The reason for taking refuge in people of upper scope is that they cannot bear the suffering of all beings in the six realms of reincarnation.
+The reason for taking refuge in people of upper scope is that they cannot bear the suffering of all beings in the six realms of rebirth.

 The six realms of samsara have gross suffering and subtle suffering.

-At the time of the people of middle scope, there was only a fear of gross pains, and in the people of upper scope, there was also a fear of the most subtle pains.
+In people of middle scope, there is only a fear of gross pains, and in people of upper scope, there is an additional fear of the most subtle pains.

 266